Max Conrad

-Max Arthur Conrad, Jr. (January 21, 1903 - April 3, 1979, in Summit, New Jersey) known as the "Flying Grandfather", was a record-setting aviator.
+Max Arthur Conrad Jr. (January 21, 1903 - April 3, 1979, in Summit, New Jersey) known as the "Flying Grandfather", was a record-setting aviator.
 In the 1950s and 1960s, he set nine official light plane world records, three of which still stand as of 2013.
 For his efforts, he was awarded the Louis Blériot medal in 1952 and the prestigious Harmon Trophy in 1964.
 Winona Municipal Airport, also known as Max Conrad Field, in Winona County, Minnesota, is named in his honor.

 Conrad was nominated for the Carnegie Medal for heroism for flying his Piper aircraft in 50-60 mph winds during and after the 1940 Armistice Day Blizzard to locate and help rescue stranded duck hunters throughout the Mississippi River backwaters near Winona.
-Over several flights, Conrad dropped tins with whiskey, sandwiches, cigarettes, and matches to marooned survivors struggling to survive in temperatures below 10 degrees.
-Conrad helped direct rescue boats to survivors via his flight paths.
-Dozens of hunters died as a result of the unexpected storm that saw temps drop from the 60's to single digits and dumped up to 24" of snow.
+Over several flights, Conrad dropped tins with whiskey, sandwiches, cigarettes, and matches to marooned survivors struggling to survive in temperatures below 10 F. Conrad helped direct rescue boats to survivors via his flight paths.
+Dozens of hunters died as a result of the unexpected storm that saw temps drop from more than 60 F to single digits and dumped up to 24 in of snow.